Bees and Wasps

 The cicada killer wasp (Sphecius speciosus) is 1.5 to 2.0 inches long and brownish-black with yellow markings on the abdomen and face (Figure 11).
 Although their size is intimidating, cicada killers are not aggressive and will sting humans only if pinned against the skin.

 The female digs a burrow in the soil, captures cicadas by stinging and paralyzing them, and then carries them into the burrow.
 An egg is deposited on each cicada and a cell is closed off.
 Cicada killer wasps produce one generation per year.
 The larvae spend the winter in the nest cell in the soil.

 The only damage these wasps cause is the unsightly dirt piles dug out to create nests.
 The piles usually disappear with the first rain.
 Because cicada killers are beneficial, control efforts are not recommended.
 If you feel control is necessary, either apply liquid wasp spray or place a tablespoon of insecticide dust into the burrow opening.

-Cicada killer wasp; width approximately 1.75 inch.
+Cicada killer wasp; about 1.75 inch long.